Achievable logoAchievable logo

 Income statement formulas

-Let’s discuss one important formula derived from the balance sheet that utilizes earnings (profits) to determine the value of a company’s stock.
+One important formula uses earnings (profits) to help evaluate the value of a company’s stock.

 PE Ratio

-The higher the PE ratio, the more likely that an investment is overvalued.
-For example, if the PE ratio is 100, the company’s market price is 100 times what it makes in annual earnings.
-Unless the company is going to grow considerably, this investment may be overpriced.
+In general, a higher PE ratio suggests the stock may be more expensive relative to its earnings.
+For example, if the PE ratio is 100, the market price is 100 times the company’s annual earnings per share.
+Unless the company grows considerably, the stock may be overpriced.
 On average, PE ratios range between 15-25, depending on the company and industry.

 Growth companies typically have higher PE ratios.
-These are companies that have an evolving and expanding business and are expected to make larger profits in the future.
-Therefore, the investment may seem “overpriced” today, but it may be a good deal in the long term.
+These companies are expanding and are expected to generate larger profits in the future.
+As a result, the stock may look “overpriced” today, but investors may be paying for expected future growth.

 Key points